zzzprojects/learn-orm/tutorials/selenium-webdriver/finding-elements.md

 ### By Id

 The `id` is uniquely defined for each element and is the most common way to find elements using the `id` attribute.
-For example, let's take www.facebook.com for automating and find the elements.
+For example, let's take www.facebook.com for automating and finding the elements.
 When you navigate through the **Email address or phone number** box and inspect the element, you will see various web elements as shown below.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/finding-elements-1.png">